Doug-Pardee/LightZombie/Templates/ClassicTools/README.markdown

 * Classic HSL -- this older version of the Hue/Saturation tool doesn't have the Vibrance slider.
 It's not clear that there's any special merit to using this tool.

+## License

+The licensing of these files is unclear.
+They were posted to the old LightZone forum.
+It's a reasonable assumption that they're covered under the LightZone license.